microsoft/BotBuilder-Samples/samples/javascript_nodejs/23.facebook-events/README.md

 [Microsoft Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

-- Install the Bot Framework emulator from [here](https://github.com/microsoft/botframework-emulator/releases)
+- Install the latest Bot Framework Emulator from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)

 ### Connect to bot using Bot Framework Emulator